Patients, Caregivers, Advocates Lobbying for Pending Medical Marijuana Legislation

 AUSTIN, Texas - Medical marijuana advocates made a last-minute plea Monday to push for a bill that would allow more people to use medical cannabis.

-HB 2017 must make the House calender by Thursday or it won't be
+- HB 2017 must make the House calender by Thursday or it won't be voted on.

 - Only people with uncontrollable epilepsy can use medical marijuana in Texas.

 "I have PTSD from military sexual trauma," said Amanda Berard, a nurse and veteran with post-traumatic stress disorder.

 "I have a nine-year-old son with autism," shared Mothers Advocating for Medical Marijuana for Autism’s Wanita Kaupert.

 Right now, under the Compassionate Use Act, only people with uncontrollable epilepsy can use medical marijuana.
 But if House Bill 2107 moves forward, patients with cancer, autism, PTSD and other specific ailments would be able to, as well.

 "That was the first time in ten years that I wasn't worried about who was standing behind me," she said.

 Also for Kaupert's son.